 Where Are the Incisions Made When Getting a Brow Lift?

 Where the incisions are made in a brow lift all depend on the type of brow lift performed.
-There are two main types of brow lifts that provide slightly different results depending on what the Washington, DC, patient is looking to achieve:
+There are three main types of brow lifts that provide slightly different results depending on what the Washington, DC, patient is looking to achieve:

 Brow lift is a targeted and conservative surgery that can provide subtle and noticeable rejuvenation.
 To learn more, schedule an appointment with CCFPS online or by calling our Washington, DC-area office at (301) 200-4153.